2025–2026 Iran–United States negotiations: 2025 US strikes

-Prospects for renewed negotiations
+2026 negotiations

 On October 13, 2025, Trump stated that the United States was ready to reach an agreement with Iran.
 He expressed optimism that an agreement could be achieved.
-In response, Iranian foreign minister Araqchi said Tehran would consider any proposal from the United States that was “fair and balanced,” though he noted that no concrete framework for talks had yet been presented and that messages between the two sides were exchanged through intermediaries.
-Despite the conciliatory language from Trump, his administration maintained a firm stance toward Iran, and observers noted that significant barriers still stood in the way of improved relations between the two nations.
+In response, Iranian foreign minister Araghchi said Tehran would consider any proposal from the United States that was "fair and balanced", although he noted that no concrete framework for talks had yet been presented and that messages between the two sides were exchanged through intermediaries.
+Despite the conciliatory language from Trump, his administration maintained a firm stance towards Iran, and observers noted that significant barriers still stood in the way of improved relations between the two nations.
 During earlier nuclear negotiations, the Trump administration pressed Iran to completely dismantle its nuclear and missile programs, a demand that Iran refused.
+Ahead of the talks, Iran increased regional diplomacy, with Ali Larijani visiting Moscow, Abbas Araqchi holding consultations in Istanbul, and Qatar's prime minister Mohammed bin Abdulrahman bin Jassim Al Thani traveling to Tehran.
+Turkey, Egypt, and Qatar worked to arrange the US–Iran talks, with Iran requesting Oman as a neutral venue.